The Cost of Travel in Mozambique: My 2023 Budget Breakdown

 The Cost of Accommodation in Mozambique

-Baobab Backpackers is a standard backpackers hangout on the beach.
-It’s rustic, there are cockroaches, and the rooms are hot and humid.
-If, however, you’re looking for a chilled out spot on the beach to make friends and be well-looked after, this is the place for you!
+Baobab Backpackers is a standard backpackers hangout: it’s rustic, there are cockroaches, and the rooms are hot and humid.
+If, however, you’re looking for a chilled-out spot on the beach to make friends and be well-looked after, this is the place for you!
 Despite the relative discomforts (especially after my stay at Baia Sonambula), I really liked it and would stay here again.
 Lots of activities and excursions for you to take, there’s a restaurant on-site, which is useful if you’re feeling lazy, and the staff are so, so lovely.

 Dhows in Vilanculos